Lü Buwei: Life

 "Now if I devoted my energies to labouring in the fields, I would hardly get enough to clothe and feed myself; yet if I secure a state and establish its lord, the benefits can be passed on to future generations.
 I propose to go serve Prince Yiren of Qin who is a hostage in Zhao and resides in the city of Jiao."

 Using bribes and machinations, Lü Buwei arranged for Yiren to return to Qin and successfully persuaded Lady Huayang to adopt Yiren as her son, thereby making Yiren the heir apparent to Lord Anguo.
 Lady Huayang renamed Yiren to "Zichu" (子楚; "son of Chu") because she was from the Chu state.

 The Shiji mentioned that Lü Buwei had a beautiful "dancing girl", Lady Zhao, in his household, with whom Zichu became so infatuated that he asked for her.
 Lü Buwei reluctantly presented Lady Zhao to Zichu, and they returned to Handan.
 In 259 BCE, Lady Zhao gave birth to a son, Ying Zheng, who eventually unified China under the Qin dynasty and became historically known as "Qin Shi Huang" (First Emperor of Qin).
 After the death of King Zhaoxiang in 251 BCE, Lord Anguo was enthroned and became historically known as "King Xiaowen", but he died three days after his coronation in 250 BCE.
 Zichu succeeded his father and became historically known as "King Zhuangxiang".
-King Zhuangxiang appointed Lü Buwei as his chancellor (相國; or prime minister) and enfeoffed him as "Marquis Wenxin" (文信侯) with a taxable fief covering 100,000 households in Luoyang.
+King Zhuangxiang appointed Lü Buwei as his chancellor (相邦; or prime minister) and enfeoffed him as "Marquis Wenxin" (文信侯) with a taxable fief covering 100,000 households in Luoyang.
 While in office, Lü Buwei oversaw Qin's military campaigns against neighboring states.
-When King Zhuangxiang died in 247 BCE, a 13-year-old Ying Zheng succeeded him, while Lü Buwei continued serving as a chancellor (相國) and regent to the young king.
+When King Zhuangxiang died in 247 BCE, a 13-year-old Ying Zheng succeeded him, while Lü Buwei continued serving as a chancellor (相邦) and regent to the young king.

 As the chancellor and regent, Lü Buwei dominated the Qin government and military.
 He invited famous scholars from all over China to Xianyang, the Qin capital, where they compiled the Lüshi Chunqiu (Lü's Spring and Autumn [Annals]), an encyclopedic compendium of the ideas of the Hundred Schools of Thought.